University of Manitoba - Faculty of Arts - Political Studies - Thesis Stream

 Course Work

-Students in the thesis stream of the MA program must complete a minimum of 12 credit hours at the 7000 level in Political Studies.
-In some cases and with written permission of the Department's Graduate Committee, students may substitute 3 credit hours of course work at the 7000 level in a related discipline.
-Six of these credit hours should be in field in which the candidate is planning to write the thesis.
-Students may be required to take more than the minimum 12 credit hours in Political Studies courses.
+Students in the thesis stream of the MA program must complete a minimum of 15 credit hours at the 7000 level in Political Studies.
+In some cases, and with written permission of the Department’s Graduate Committee, students may substitute six (6) credit hours of coursework at the 7000 level in a related discipline.
+Students are required to complete POLS 7300 Research Methods in the Study of Politics (3ch) (or its equivalent) and POLS 7100 Study of Politics (3ch).

 Thesis Advisor, Advisory and Examining Committee

-Upon completion of the required course work, the student should submit in writing to the Department's MA Chair, the name of a Departmental faculty member who has agreed to serve as his/her thesis advisor.
+During the second term of course work, the student should submit in writing to the Department's MA Chair, the name of a Departmental faculty member who has agreed to serve as his/her thesis advisor.
+The Advisor and student will complete the Advisor Student Guidelines.
 In consultation with the thesis advisor, and normally following the approval of the thesis proposal, the student's faculty advisor will submit in writing the names of the individuals who will for the Thesis Advisory Committee.
-The Thesis Advisory Committee must consisto of:
+The Thesis Advisory Committee must consist of:

 1. Your advisor

-2. Internal Examiner - an cademic from Political Studies
+2. Internal Examiner - a faculty member from Political Studies

 3. Your External Examiner - an academic from a different University of Manitoba department.

-** Note: one member of the committee must have a 'primary' appointment within the Department of Political Studies.
+** Note: one member of the committee must have a 'primary' appointment within the Department of Political Studies and must be members of the Faculty of Graduate Studies.

 Thesis Proposal